slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On classics

-Don't read the books made to make money, read the ones they want to ban.
+Don’t read the books made to make money, read the ones they want to ban.
 Most books are propaganda.

 > *"The great books are the books that never have to be written again."
 -- Carl Van Doren*